“Cradle of our Nation”

 Farmers & Traders Market

 Over on Church St, across from the Farmer’s Market, is Lucky Rabbit Pottery.
-This colourful shop is brimming with gorgeous pieces of ceramics, jewellery, leather goods, and other amazing items handcrafted by local artisans.
+This colourful shop is brimming with gorgeous pieces of ceramics, jewellery, and leather goods handcrafted by local artisans.
 Check it out for unique gift ideas, souvenirs, or decor for your home.

-Neither a simple art gallery nor a simple antique shop, Far-Fetched Antique & Art Gallery allows you to travel through time and around the world simultaneously, all while bringing home fabulous finds that you won’t find anywhere else.
+Neither a simple art gallery nor a simple antique shop, Far-Fetched Antique & Art Gallery allows you to travel simultaneously through time and around the world, bringing home fabulous finds you won’t find anywhere else.
 Take some time to wander these stunning treasures, and let inspiration strike.